Even though lockdown might be over, it is still important to be aware of keeping our children safe online.

 All adults in our school have a responsibility for Safeguarding.
 All staff have completed Safeguarding Awareness Training, led by the school Designated Safeguarding Lead and TKAT Senior Safeguarding Lead, as well as refresher online training.
 The most recent whole school staff training took place in September 2020.
 All staff Safeguarding training is recorded for school records.

 If you are concerned about any Safeguarding issues, please come and speak to one of our Safeguarding Leads.
-We currently have 1 Designated Safeguarding Lead:
+We currently have one Designated Safeguarding Lead and one Deputy Designated Safeguarding Lead:

 Mrs Claudia Miller - Designated Safeguarding Lead

 Matt Hardwick leads Safeguarding on behalf of our Governors.
 Part of Matt's role is to challenge our procedures and policies, ensuring that we are effectively safeguarding all of our pupils.